Degenerate Riemann-Hilbert-Birkhoff problems, semisimplicity, and convergence of WDVV-potentials: Formal Frobenius and

 Set with arbitrary coefficients $w_{ij}\in\frak m^{h+1}$.
-The $n$-tuple $(\pi_1',\dots, \pi_n')$ is a $(h+1)$-oder idempotent basis of $H_K$ if and only if for $i,j=1,\dots,n$ and $i\neq j$.
+The $n$-tuple $(\pi_1',\dots, \pi_n')$ is an $(h+1)$-oder idempotent basis\footnote{In fact, the resulting basis $(\pi_1',\dots, \pi_n')$ is not just an $(h+1)$-order idempotent, but even a $(2h+1)$-order idempotent basis.} of $H_K$ if and only if for $i,j=1,\dots,n$ and $i\neq j$.
 This easily follows from \eqref{eqid1}-\eqref{eqid3}. \endproof 3mm In the analytic case, we will say that a \dfm\ $M$ is \emph{(generically) semisimple} if the set $M_{ss}:=\{p\in M\colon (T_pM,\circ_p)\cong \C^n\}$ is non-empty.
 In such a case, it can be proved that $M_{ss}$ is an open dense subset of $M$.
 At each point $p\in M_{ss}$ there exists tangent vectors $\pi_1|_p,\dots,\pi_n|_p$ satisfying the relations It can be proved that, on sufficiently small open subsets $M_{ss}$, a coherent labeling of the idempotent tangent vectors can be chosen so that the resulting local vector fields are holomorphic.
+For a detailed discussion and proofs, see \cite[Chapter 2]{Her02}.

 \begin{rem} In both the formal and analytic case we have $e=\sum_i \pi_i$. \end{rem}

 \begin{prop}[\cite{Dub92,Dub96,man}] For both formal and analytic semisimple Frobenius manifolds, the idempotents vector fields $\pi_1,\dots,\pi_n$ are pairwise commuting, i.e. $[\pi_i,\pi_j]=0$.
 Equivalently, the dual differential forms $\pi_i^\flat$, defined by $\langle \pi_i^\flat,\pi_j\rangle=\delta_{ij}$, are closed. \end{prop}